20 Top-Rated Tourist Attractions in New Hampshire

 South of the White Mountains is Lake Winnipesaukee, the focal point of New Hampshire's Lakes Region, which also includes nearby - and far less developed - Squam Lake and Newfound Lake.
 Winnipesaukee is a beehive of summer activity, surrounded by water parks, beaches, fast food, and family-oriented attractions.

-The Loon Center and Markus Wildlife Sanctuary in Moultonborough protects breeding waters of these treasured birds and offers visitors a chance to learn about them.
+The Loon Center and Markus Wildlife Sanctuary in Moultonborough protects the breeding waters of these treasured birds and offers visitors a chance to learn about them.
 Nature and wildlife is also the focus of Squam Lakes Natural Science Center, which operates nature cruises on this well-protected lake that was the setting for On Golden Pond.

 New Hampshire is at its most beautiful in September and early October, when fall paints its maples shades of scarlet and orange and its birches a luminous yellow.
 Almost any road you follow will bring views, whether it's a winding, tree-lined country lane or a highway that opens up sweeping mountain vistas.

 For its variety of views, follow the Connecticut River up the west side of the state, where routes 12, 12A, and 10 offer a changing series of views across valley farms to the mountains of Vermont.
-Take side roads into villages along the way - picture-perfect Walpole is at the southern end - for white church spires and village greens surrounded by blazing maples.
+Take side roads into villages along the way — picture-perfect Walpole is near the southern end — for white church spires and village greens surrounded by blazing maples.

 Few images of fall in New Hampshire are as iconic as a covered bridge framed in bright foliage, and while you'll find these bridges scattered across the state, nowhere are there so many so close together as in the town of Swanzey, in the state's southwest corner.
 These are marked on the state highway map, so you can easily follow a route that includes six of them.
+Allow an hour, plus time to admire and photograph them.

 Several options allow the driver a chance for "leaf-peeping" - cruises on Lake Winnipesaukee and Lake Sunapee, train rides into the mountains from North Conway, or various tramways to peaks in the White Mountains.